Bündner Kunstmuseum

-About
+History

-The Villa Planta building was formerly a house owned by Jacques Ambrosius von Planta (1826–1901), built from 1874 to 1876 and designed by architect Johannes Ludwig.
-Bündner Kunstmuseum was founded in 1919 in the Villa Planta by the Bündner Kunstverein (English: Graubünden Art Association).
+The museum occupies the Villa Planta, a mansion built between 1874 and 1876 for Jacques Ambrosius von Planta (1826–1901) and designed by the architect Johannes Ludwig.
+The Bündner Kunstmuseum was established there in 1919 by the Bündner Kunstverein (Graubünden Art Association).

-Around 1927, the natural history portion of the collection was moved next door in order to form the Natur- und Nationalpark-Museum (English: Nature and National Park Museum).
-From 1987 to 1990, the Villa Planta was remodeled by local architect collective Peter Zumthor, Peter Calonder, and Hans-Jörg Ruch.
-In 2016, the museum added a cube-shaped building extension with a gridded facade in cast concrete, designed by architects Barozzi Veiga.
+Around 1927, the natural history holdings formerly associated with the institution were transferred to a neighbouring building to form the Natur- und Nationalpark-Museum.
+Between 1987 and 1990, the Villa Planta was renovated by the architects Peter Zumthor, Peter Calonder and Hans-Jörg Ruch.
+In 2016, the museum complex was expanded with a new building designed by the Spanish architectural firm Barozzi Veiga.